 If you’re planning to enter a new niche or market, you’ll want to know how to get a quick overview of the top competitors as well as the habits and demographics of the target audience.

 You’ll want to learn about the actual people your market - what are their buying habits, preferences, and Internet browsing trends?

 Tip: Follow this workflow for finding online competitors with SEMrush.
 Those methods will help you discover more websites that are similar to the one you already know is in the niche.

 When you enter a domain in a market you want to study (this could be either your site or a competitor’s site) into this tool, you can start getting immediate insights into the market’s behavior.

 The market in this tool is defined by websites with similarities in multiple parameters such as audience interests, website categories, number of backlinks, common organic keywords and positions on the SERPs.
 So, we build the market in this tool based on competition in online visibility.

-To the right you can see each domain’s total traffic compared to the overall market’s traffic on a line graph.
-The example below shows the trend of cookinglight.com compared to the rest of the market (all health-related food blogs).
+To the right on the share of visits can see each domain’s total traffic compared to the overall market’s traffic on a line graph as well as the traffic trend.
+The example below shows the trend of burton.com compared to the rest of the market (winter sports).

-Notice the spike in traffic for both the overall market and the selected website in the month of November.
-This signifies a seasonal trend in the niche - you can expect more traffic in the colder months and holiday season (especially around Thanksgiving in the United States).
+Notice the spike in traffic for both the overall market and the selected website in the month of January.
+This signifies a seasonal trend in the niche - you can expect more traffic in the winter months.

 Scroll down to see a visualization of the market’s traffic by source - Search, Social, Paid, Direct and Referral.
 This tells you what paths people normally take to eventually get to those websites.